hhedlund/improved-google-analytics-alerts/README.md

 # improved-google-analytics-alerts

-Send email alerts from Google Spreadsheets with Apps Scripts using Google Analytics API Add-On for Spreadsheets
+Automate analysis with email alerts from Google Spreadsheets with Apps Scripts using Google Analytics API Add-On for Spreadsheets.

+Currently the custom alerts in Google Analytics are very limited.
+Together with Google Analytics API and Spreadsheets we can create  complex alerts that include multiple filters, segments and other calculations.
+This repo shows a basic example of how to use the functionality to monitor missing pages on a certain section of the domain.

 ## Getting started